awsdocs/amazon-s3-developer-guide/doc_source/replication-what-is-isnot-replicated.md

 ### How delete operations affect replication<a name="replication-delete-op"></a>

-If you delete an object from the source bucket, the following occurs:
+If you delete an object from the source bucket, the following actions occur by default:
 + If you make a DELETE request without specifying an object version ID, Amazon S3 adds a delete marker\.
 Amazon S3 deals with the delete marker as follows:
-  + If you are using the latest version of the replication configuration \(that is, you specify the `Filter` element in a replication configuration rule\), Amazon S3 does not replicate the delete marker\.
+  + If you are using the latest version of the replication configuration \(that is, you specify the `Filter` element in a replication configuration rule\), Amazon S3 does not replicate the delete marker by default\.
+However you can add *delete marker replication* to non\-tag\-based rules, for more information see [Keeping source bucket deletes in sync using delete marker replication](https://docs.aws.amazon.com/AmazonS3/latest/dev/delete-marker-replication.html)\.
-  + If you don't specify the `Filter` element, Amazon S3 assumes that the replication configuration is an earlier version V1\.
-In the earlier version, Amazon S3 handled replication of delete markers differently\.
-For more information, see [Backward compatibility](replication-add-config.md#replication-backward-compat-considerations)\.
+  + If you don't specify the `Filter` element, Amazon S3 assumes that the replication configuration is version V1, and it replicates delete markers that resulted from user actions\.
+However, if Amazon S3 deletes an object due to a lifecycle action, the delete marker is not replicated to the destination bucket\.
 + If you specify an object version ID to delete in a DELETE request, Amazon S3 deletes that object version in the source bucket\.
 But it doesn't replicate the deletion in the destination bucket\.
 In other words, it doesn't delete the same object version from the destination bucket\.
 This protects data from malicious deletions\.

 ## What isn't replicated?<a name="replication-what-is-not-replicated"></a>